learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 ## Conclusion
-Over the course of your programming career, you'll probably spend **significantly** more time debugging than actually writing new code.
+Over the course of your programming career, you'll probably spend *significantly* more time debugging than actually writing new code.
 Just as your coding skills will improve with practice, so too will your debugging skills.

-Debugging can sometimes feel very demoralizing.
+Debugging can sometimes feel very tedious.
 You'll fix one bug and ten new ones appear.
-We **all** make mistakes, and most of the time the mistakes aren't big ones.
+We *all* make mistakes, and most of the time the mistakes aren't big ones.
 We've all missed that closing curly brace and spend three hours looking for it, only to have one of our colleagues look over our shoulder and find it in 10 seconds.
 But often, looking at your code critically and trying to